 - lightly pickled vegetables.
 I used carrots, celery and cucumbers here, but you can use daikon, cabbage, etc.

 - tofu or something “meaty” like mushrooms, using this method, or a prepared meat analogue, like Gardein porkless bites.
-I used a marinade with Fysh sauce, mirin, lime and black pepper, but anything a little salty and citrusy will work.
+I used a marinade with Fysh sauce, mirin, lime and black pepper.
+However, anything a little salty and citrusy will work.
 A good sear is key, so start with a screaming hot cast iron pan, then add a little oil before adding in the tofu to get a delicious sear.

 - a spicy vegan mayo, kicked up with sambal or sriracha